 👀See the bottom of this article for common error scenarios.
 In addition, there are a few housekeeping chores to keep in mind.

-In order to ensure that you (and other employees in your organization) can be added as attendees your NetSuite role needs the required permissions to be able to find the employees.
-In order do accomplish this we recommend one of two options.
+In order to ensure that you (and other employees in your organization) can be added as attendees, your NetSuite role needs the required permissions to be able to find the employees.
+In order to accomplish this, we recommend one of two options.

-Ask your Admin to enable the NetSuite preference to 'show employees as contacts' under Setup->Company-General Preferences.
+Ask your Admin to enable the NetSuite preference to enable SHOW EMPLOYEES AS CONTACTS under Setup> Company> General Preferences.